annieweng/oauth2_proxy/configs/README.txt

-etup:
+setup:

 	1. download [prebuild Binary] .
 		git clone  https://github.com/annieweng/oauth2_proxy.git
 		download corresponding precompiled bin/*.tar.gz for your OS.

-	2. register an Oauth Application with DSRA Oauth2 provider at https://www.xdataproxy.com/oauth take a note of client ID/secret generated from registration. make sure your redirect URL match exactly to where you running the oauth2_proxy from. typically this will be http[s]://hostname/oauth/callback
+	2. register an Oauth Application with DSRA Oauth2 provider at https://oauth2-server.dsra.io take a note of client ID/secret generated from registration. make sure your redirect URL match exactly to where you running the oauth2_proxy from. typically this will be http[s]://hostname/oauth2/callback

 	3. configure Nginx to run https and proxy all traffic coming to https://hostname to oauth2_proxy: